Karim Aït-Fana

-Karim Aït-Fana (كاريم ايت-فانا; born 25 February 1989) is a Moroccan professional footballer who plays as a striker.
-Having represented France at various youth levels, he has made three appearances for the senior Morocco national team.
+Karim Aït-Fana (كاريم ايت-فانا; born 25 February 1989) is a former professional footballer who played as a winger.
+Having represented his birth country of France at various youth levels, he made three appearances for the Morocco national team.

-Aït-Fana can play in a variety of attacking positions, which include playing in the hole, as a winger, and in the attacking midfield position.
-Though born in France, Aït-Fana's father is from Azrou and his mother is from Meknes.

 Club career

 Montpellier

 Aït-Fana was born in Limoges and began his career playing for his local club, Air Limoges.
-At the age of thirteen, he was selected to attend the Centre de Formation de Châteauroux, a regional youth academy that is comparable to that of the Clairefontaine academy, in order to receive further training.
+At the age of thirteen, he was selected to attend the Centre fédéral de préformation de Châteauroux, a regional youth academy that is comparable to that of the Clairefontaine academy, in order to receive further training.
 While training at Châteauroux during the week, he played with hometown club Limoges FC on the weekends.
 After spending two years at the academy, he joined Montpellier.

 Aït-Fana made his professional football debut on 12 May 2006, the final match day of the 2005–06 season, coming on as a late-match substitute playing nine minutes in a 1–0 loss to Le Havre.
 The following season, his playing time increased to 13 matches.
 He also scored his first goal during this season on 27 April 2007 against LB Châteauroux in a 3–1 defeat.
 Aït-Fana's role in the team was greatly expanded for the 2007–08 season as he appeared in 37 total matches.
 He scored his only two goals for the season in the final league match of the season against FC Libourne-Saint-Seurin, which Montpellier won 5–0.

 Montpellier earned promotion to Ligue 1 following the club's successful campaign during the 2008–09 season with Aït-Fana having an influential role.
 He scored a career-high six goals during the campaign including the winner against Guingamp late in the season with the club in the midst of a promotion battle.
 Due to his successful season, Aït-Fana was given a contract extension with the club until the year 2012.
-In his first season with Montpellier in Ligue 1, Aït-Fana was a revelation in the team, which reached as high as secondnd position in the league.
+In his first season with Montpellier in Ligue 1, Aït-Fana was a revelation in the team, which reached as high as second position in the league.
 He has scored impressive goals against Sochaux, Boulogne, Le Mans, and Marseille.
 Montpellier went undefeated in the five league matches Aït-Fana has scored in.

 In Montpellier's last home game of the 2011–12 campaign, Aït-Fana scored a last minute goal in a 1–0 win over Lille after coming off the bench.

-Nîmes Olympique
+Nîmes

 Consolat GS

 In early January 2018, Aït-Fana left Championnat National side GS Consolat.